Last Updated on October 20, 2023

-In adults, widening of the prevertebral soft tissue mass in the upper neck is an important warning sign of major underlying trauma.
+In adults, the widening of the prevertebral soft tissue mass in the upper neck is an important warning sign of major underlying trauma.

 Anteroposterior visualization of the upper cervical spine requires either an open-mouth odontoid view.
-Normally symmetrical articulating occipital condyles, C-1 lateral masses, and C-2 superior articular processes can be visualized.
-The odontoid is well centered between the lateral masses of C-1.
+Normally, symmetrical articulating occipital condyles, C-1 lateral masses, and C-2 superior articular processes can be visualized.
+The odontoid is well-centered between the lateral masses of C-1.

 Flexion-extension radiographs are contraindicated for patients with known acute cervical spine fractures and dislocations.